Faisal-Qadri/CEE-498-Project-Pore-in-Concrete/Methods.md

     Figure 8: dependence of batch1 porosity on the assigned luminance

 Therefore, luminance of images should be assigned carefully to realistically estimate porosity with minimum error.
 Fig 9 further illuminates dependence of image analysis on the assigned threshold.
 In this figure, the exact porosities of images found from ImageJ software are comapred with those estimated using EDA for both two batches.
-This comparison reveals that as long as the luminance is limited to 20, calculated porosities remain stable and accurate, while exceeding this limits results in over estimatetion of porosites.
+This comparison reveals that as long as the luminance is limited to 10, calculated porosities remain stable and accurate, while exceeding this limits results in over estimatetion of porosites.

 <img src ="images/fig9.JPG" width =1100>

+    Figure 9: matching estimated porosities with exact porosities for different threshold limits

+Considering Fig 9, the threshold limit = 0 is finally chosen to accurately estimate the porosity of images.

+ ### Estimating Porosity Distribution

 The images from baches 1 and 2 were analyzed to figure out if there is any data could be extracted.
 Figures 6 and 7 shows how the distribution of greyscale values within the batch 1.